‘Avengers: Endgame’ Director Joe Russo Discusses Directing A DCEU Film

-Most superhero movie fans can agree that these days that the DC Extended Universe can’t hold a candle to the quality films that the MCU has produced.
+Most superhero movie fans can agree that these days, the DC Extended Universe can’t hold a candle to the quality films that the MCU has produced.
 Most of the films in the DCEU have been torn apart by critics, and haven’t been as well-received by fans either, with the exception of Aquaman and Wonder Woman.
-Some are now wondering if the Russo brothers could bring DC movies out of their funk with MTV asking Joe just that in a recent interview (via Comic Book Movie).
+Some are now wondering if the Russo brothers could bring DC movies out of their funk with MTV asking Joe just that in a recent interview, via Comic Book Movie.

 “I mean, our brains are so fogged at this point that I don’t know we can consider anything.
 But, you know, you never say, ‘never,'” Joe said of directing a DCEU movie.

 Two MCU directors have dipped their toes in the DCEU pond, with Joss Whedon aiding with Justice League in 2017 after Zack Snyder had to leave for a personal tragedy.
-James Gunn is the studios newest hire and is currently working on the sort-of-not-really reboot of Suicide Squad.
+James Gunn is the studio’s newest hire and is currently working on the sort-of-not-really reboot of Suicide Squad.
 Gunn has also been invited back into the MCU to continue his work in the Guardians franchise by finishing out the trilogy.

 Anthony Russo and Joe Russo are going to take a break from Marvel after #AvengersEndgame.
 When they return, it will be as directors, only. https://t.co/JFYTDByoOR pic.twitter.com/fCElXd8xSL